SAP-samples/teched2025-CS160/README.md

 | [Execute SDT Step 4 – Process Elements Upload (Documents & Test Cases)](exercise/SDT_DOCS/SDT_DOCS.md) | Upload document metadata and test cases to SAP Cloud ALM, validating ownership, relations, and traceability. |
 | [Verify SDT Upload and Completion](exercise/SDT_DOCS/SDT_VERIFY_PHA.md) | Use Process Hierarchy and Solution Traceability Reports to confirm that all imported data and relationships are complete and consistent. |
 | [(Optional) Explore Transition Methodology & Readiness Check](exercise/SDT_RMV/SDT_RMV.md) | Review SAP Activate Roadmap and SAP Readiness Check to understand how SDT fits into the overall transition to SAP Cloud ALM. |

+## In this Hands-on you will execute this exercises top down.
+Please start with the first exercise in the table.